RajaaAbdelaati/HTML_And_CSS_Template_Two/README.md

 HTML And CSS Design Number Two

-This project is a recreation of a design sourced from Graphberry.
+This project is an implementation of a Graphberry-inspired design.

 I implemented the entire template using HTML and CSS only.

 🔗 Original Design
-You can find the original template here: https://www.graphberry.com/item/kasper-one-page-creative-html-theme
+You can find the original template here :

+https://www.graphberry.com/item/kasper-one-page-creative-html-theme

 ### 🔍Demo